CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/advanced/tde.md

 ---
 title: "Configure the Gateway Databases to use Transparent Data Encryption"
 linkTitle: "Configure TDE"
-description: >
-    Information on configuring Gateway Databases to use Transparent Data Encryption.
+description: "Information on configuring Gateway Databases to use Transparent Data Encryption."
 ---

 # {{< param title >}}